 Importance of Labeling in Life Science Products

-Beyond just product identification, labels are vital sources of information about safety and usability.
+More than product identification, labels serve as critical sources of information regarding safety, usability, and regulatory compliance.
 In the life sciences sector, labeling has to be exact and explicit to avoid any hazards.

 Imagine a hospital receiving a batch of life-saving medications, but the label either needs to be added or smudgy.
 The consequences may include possible recalls, hazards to patient safety, and product abuse.